Mozzy9328/hollidaze_booking_site/README.md

 ### Visitor Side

+A place where users can come and look for their new accomadations.

 - Homepage
 - Search bar typeahead (auto dropdown with hotel names that match what has been typed)
 - A results page with all hotels